LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Method

 where $\mathbf{x} \in \mathbb{R}^3$ denotes a query point.
 If $d_u(\mathbf{x})$ is smaller than a small distance value referred to as $\epsilon$, we treat $\mathbf{x}$ as the antipodal point.
 We estimate $\epsilon$ from the unsigned robust distance function

 where $N_k(\mathbf{x})$ denotes the $k$ nearest neighbors to a query point $\mathbf{x} \in \mathbb{R}^3$.
 The parameter $k$ is used to trade accuracy for robustness to noise and outliers \cite{mullen2010signing}.
 Then $\epsilon$ is estimated as the smallest $\hat{d}_{u}(\mathbf{x})$ computed at all input points, i.e., $\epsilon = \mathrm{min} \{ \hat{d}_{u}(\mathbf{p}) | \mathbf{p} \in \mathbf{P} \}$.
 Equipped with this, the brute-force approach is to sample points densely on $\mathbf{r}$ to find the antipodal points whose function value $d_u(\mathbf{x})$ is below $\epsilon$.
 However, as $d_u(\mathbf{x})$ is $1$-Lipschitz continuous, we utilize a Lipschitz-guided recursive dichotomic search to avoid dense sampling via using the Lipschitz continuity as a prior (see Appendix).
-In addition, to capture both thickness and separation, we cast random searching rays inside two opposite cones with $\mathbf{x}$ as the apex and $\mathbf{n}$ and $-\mathbf{n}$ as axes, because it is challenging for a single ray to find an antipodal point directly.
+In addition, to capture both thickness and separation, we cast random searching rays inside two opposite cones with $\mathbf{x}$ as the apex with $\mathbf{n}$ and $-\mathbf{n}$ as their axes, because it is challenging for a single ray to find an antipodal point directly.
 More specifically, we cast $N_c$ random rays within each cone for a query point $\mathbf{x}$ to collect $k_c$ antipodal points and calculate the robust distance function from $\mathbf{x}$ to the collected $k_c$ antipodal points.
 Such a dual cone search may not find any antipodal points when the local point sampling is too sparse.
-In this case, we set as local shape diameter the diameter of the loose bounding sphere of the input point cloud.
+In this case, we set the shape diameter as the diameter of the loose bounding sphere of the input point cloud.
 Fig.~\ref{fig-dual-cone} illustrates the dual cone search for estimating the shape diameter.

-Finally, LFS value is taken as the minimum of the local curvature raduis and half of the shape diameter.
+Finally, the LFS value is taken as the minimum of the local curvature radius and half of the shape diameter.
 Then, we apply smoothing on the raw estimated LFS values.
-Please refer to the supplementary for details.